alfredbaudisch/Godello/README.md

 - Real-time online data flow
 - Connected multi-user collaborative interfaces and interactions

-In the end, the idea is to showcase Godot as a viable option for native Desktop applications and tools, no matter how simple or complex the application is.
+In the end, the idea is to showcase Godot as a viable option for native Desktop applications and tools, no matter how simple or complex/advanced the application and the interface are.

 ## Features 🎛️